ArturoSbr/aws-ccp-cheat-sheet/main.md

 2. Reserved Instances: Commit to renting an instance for one or three years.
 Instance type, region, Availability Zone (AZ) and OS are fixed for this period.
 We get a discounted rate whenever we start an instance that matches the attributes of an active reserved instance.
 3. Savings Plan: Commit to an hourly expenditure between one or three years (i.e., $0.15/hour for one year) in a region.
 Instance family (e.g., t2, t3 or m5) and region remain fixed.
 The cost of launching a t2.micro or a t2.xlarge are the same and it does not matter which AZ we launch it in.
 4. Spot Instances: Define a maximum price you are willing to pay and compare that against the market's spot price.
 If the spot price is greater than our threshold, we lose the instance.
-5. Dedicated Instance: Reserve a physical server from AWS.
+5. Dedicated Instance: Reserve a physical server from AWS dedicated to our AWS account.
 6. Dedicated Hosts: Same as a Dedicated Instance, except we can bring our own licenses (BYOL).

 ### EC2 Storage Options